 - You Can’t Attribute Every Dollar of Revenue

-1. Marketing can’t replace sales (and visa-versa).
+1. Marketing can’t replace sales (and vice versa)

 I’ve worked with a handful of execs who seemed to think today’s marketing can replace sales.
 Unless you are offering a “buy now” solution, not only is this untrue, but operating as if it is can have a detrimental effect on your sales and marketing organization.
 Your team can sense when you are prioritizing one effort over another.
 It can demotivate employees and create an environment of finger-pointing and antagonism.

 And for most organizations, you can’t only rely on internet-generated (web, social) leads.
-Sales people still need to network, hunt, cross-sell, in-sell and make opportunities for themselves.
+Salespeople still need to network, hunt, cross-sell, in-sell and make opportunities for themselves.
 Marketing’s role in these cases is to support those efforts.

-2. It’s not all about leads.
+2. Marketing isn’t all about leads